 “I want you to really get inside of that feeling,” Nysa was saying.
 “Move past the mindless rage and find the core of it.
 Yes, you’re mad at AT&T on the surface, but what’s beneath the anger?”

 We were talking about triggering events.
-I was well-acquainted with the concept that underlying insecurities drove my emotional response to certain things, and that most of my problems stemmed from some negative belief about myself.
-Knowing it is one thing.
-Doing something about it is another.
+I was well-acquainted with the concept that underlying insecurities drove my emotional response to certain things, and that most of my problems stemmed from negative beliefs about myself.
+Knowing it was one thing.
+Doing something about it was another.

 Getting to the bottom of the rage was tough.
 I thought about all the things that had gone wrong with the internet installation project at our veterinary clinic, and how AT&T had handled it, or more appropriately, not handled it.
 For example, no one had told me that as the business owner, I needed to have a ground wire installed to the hardware rack for the box they were putting in.
 When the installation team showed up, they had to reschedule because I didn’t have that done.
 Then they charged me three hundred fifty dollars for rescheduling.
 That’s how it went for the entire three months it took to get the internet up and running.

 “I think I just feel helpless,” I said.
 “They’re screwing me over, and I can’t do anything about it.
 That’s what pisses me off.”